intechstudio/grid-documentation/docs/guides/articles/ableton/blue-hand.md

 <ImageLightbox imageSrc={img2}  citation={"When opening up the dropdown for a control surface both Intech scripts should show up."} />

-Choose one of the scripts (they are virtually identical, there's twoof them only for recognition's sake) and assign your currently connected Grid controller to both the in- and outputs.
+Choose one of the scripts (they are functionally identical, there's two of them only for recognition's sake) and assign your currently connected Grid controller to both the in- and outputs.

 After setting up your MIDI section should look something like this: